osufpc/osufpc_website/tutorials/turtle_tut_2.markdown

 might have never seen applicative functors like that before.
 I won't go over them in detail, but suffice it to say that they are somewhere between a functor, and a monad, see chapter 11 in [LYAH](http://learnyouahaskell.com/chapters) if you want to get into it.
 The way that they are being used here is one of the beautiful things about haskell.
 In essence we are describing an applicative parser.
-The particular form in we are using it requires some more detailed explantion.
+The particular form  we are using it requires some more detailed explantion.
 First let's look at types:

 ```hs
 Prelude> :t (,)